 SALP was originally conceived by two teenage brothers named Harrison and Kip Hart who live in Towson, Maryland, and has since grown into a full-scale youth development program in the Waterberg region in North Limpopo Province, South Africa.
 Through lacrosse education and training, SALP empowers at-risk youth by helping them to recognize what they are capable of accomplishing in their lives.

 The South African Lacrosse Project teaches lacrosse to orphans and at-risk children from the Waterberg Welfare Society (“WWS”).
 Our lacrosse camps take place during the school holidays in July.
 The camp takes place over the course of a week, and lasts all day with a break for lunch.
-Camp is taught by Kip and Harrison Hart, as well as volunteers from the U.S. who have strong lacrosse backgrounds.
+Camp is taught by Kip and Harrison Hart, as well as volunteers from the U.S. and around the world who have strong lacrosse backgrounds.
 The children who come to camp range in age from 7 to 20, yet all of the children play together.
 They are not divided into teams by age; they work together across the age difference.
 Lacrosse is used to teach discipline, cooperation, responsibility and the benefit of hard work.
 During the school year, the children play lacrosse every Wednesday, and are coached by members of the staff at the WWS who have also been through camp.
 The South African Lacrosse Project provides instruction and all of the equipment for the lacrosse program.
 Currently, four schools are participating in the lacrosse program which provides a chance for competitive play.
-Over 60 children participated in the 2009 lacrosse camp.
+Over 120 children participated in the 2016 lacrosse camp.

 The South African Lacrosse Project uses facilities in Vaalwater owned by the WWS or Meetsetshehla High School.
 WWS has a sports equipment room that houses all the pads, sticks, balls, helmets, uniforms and shoes that the children play with.
 The fields the children practice and play on are located at Meetsetshehla High School.
 We will also be funding a sports equipment building and changing rooms at Meetsetshehla so that all the equipment can be secured in one location close to the fields and the children will be able to change into their sports clothes in a private location.